CarloNicolini/fagso/README.md

 On OSX you'd need of a working installation of XCode and clang compiler, you can then downloade and install CMake directly from their website.

 ### Supported compilers
-FAGSO is tested on Ubuntu >= 14.04 with gcc/clang compiler.
-To install the compiler and libraries needed to compile FAGSO this command should be enough:
+FAGSO is tested on Ubuntu >= 14.04 with **gcc/clang** compiler and OSX Yosemite with **clang** compiler.

 ## Compilation
-To compile FAGSO open a Terminal window, then issue this commands:
+To compile FAGSO open a terminal window, then issue this commands:

     $> git clone https:/github.com/CarloNicolini/fagso.git
     $> cd fagso